-For most apartments, the right humidifier size depends on how many rooms you want to treat and whether the layout is open or divided.
-A small one-bedroom apartment may only need a unit rated for 500–1000 square feet.
-Larger or open-concept apartments may require 1500 square feet or more of rated capacity.
+For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 Whole Apartment or Just One Room?